asuvorov/ddaemon-django-papertrail/README.md

 ## Admin Integration

-`django-papertrail` provides a Django Admin Integration to both View Entries (simple Django Admin Entry List, usually available under `/admin/papertrail/entry/`), as well as a more advanced Integration for Objects you want to keep the Track of.
+`ddaemon-django-papertrail` provides a Django Admin Integration to both View Entries (simple Django Admin Entry List, usually available under `/admin/papertrail/entry/`), as well as a more advanced Integration for Objects you want to keep the Track of.

 The advanced Integration provides two useful Functionalities: